ducdiep79/CasperLabs/docs/CONTRACTS.md

 The `deploy` command does it all (creates a deploy, signs it, deploys to the node, and allows for monitoring the outcome of deploys) but doesn't allow for signing with multiple keys.

-We split `deploy` into the following separate commands:

 * `make-deploy`  - creates a deploy from input parameters
 * `sign-deploy`  - signs a deploy with given private key
 * `print-deploy` - prints information of a deploy
 * `send-deploy`  - sends a deploy to CasperLabs node
 * `show-deploy`  - monitors the outcome of a deploy

 Commands read input deploy from both a file (`-i` flag) and STDIN.
 They can also write to both file and STDOUT.